adisreyaj/100DaysofCode-React/log.md

 - Styled Components and Radium

 **Thoughts:** Angular have directives like `ngIf` and `ngFor` for conditional rendering and list iterations.
 In React its all JavaScript.
 Really getting the essence of React.

+### Day 3: May 10, 2020

+**Today's Progress**:

+- Breaking down application into components
+- Learned about component lifecycle
+- `useEffect()` hook

+**Thoughts:** There are fewer lifecycle hooks in react compared to Angular.
+Its a bit confusing at first, but definitely gonna put some effort into learning more about lifecycles and how it can be used in real world applications.